etenlab/2b-datasets/README.md

 # 2b-datasets
-Public datasets we load into eil-db-1
+Public access datasets we load into eil-db-1.